HarperDB/documentation/docs/clustering/how-to-cluster.md

 To create a cluster you must have two or more nodes* (aka instances) of HarperDB running.

-**A node is a single instance/installation of HarperDB constitutes a node.
+**A node is a single instance/installation of HarperDB.
 A node of HarperDB can operate independently with clustering on or off.*

 Below are the steps, in order, that should be taken to set up a HarperDB cluster.